 Advertisement

-Different foods contain varying quantities of a whole range of phytonutrients, which is why we have such distinct and diverse spectrums of colour among fresh foods.
+Different foods contain varying quantities of a whole range of phytonutrients, which is why we have such diverse spectrums of colour among fresh foods.
 While some fruits and vegetables are a source of more than one phytonutrient, others have small quantities.

 Taco Topped with Sliced Charred Courgette, Black Beans and Red Onion